 There are many reasons to visit Lewes.
 Its brewery, flea market, Anne of Cleeves’ house, the ruins of the priory, its magnificent bonfire night, Southover Grange Gardens, the Barbican House Museum, the 15th century bookshop and even the Polish pottery shop are all worthy of a visit.
 But how often, as you whizz through Lewes, do you stop and enjoy its castle?

-Like so many places in Sussex, Lewes Castle (originally known as Bray Castle) is intrinsically linked to the Battle of Hastings and therefore to the heritage that runs through the very core of us Sussex folk.
+Like so many places in East Sussex, Lewes Castle (originally known as Bray Castle) is intrinsically linked to the Battle of Hastings and therefore to the heritage that runs through the very core of us Sussex folk.
 That moment in time when the county started its gradual transition from Saxon to Norman.
 And for that reason alone, a visit here really feels like getting back to your roots.

 Lewes was a Saxon town, but Lewes Castle itself dates back to just after the Battle of Hastings (1087).
 William de Warenne is a name the crops up a lot in Sussex history.
 He was William the Conqueror’s brother-in-law and having fought by the future king’s side at the Battle of Hastings, de Warenne was gifted land at Lewes.
 He built Lewes Castle in what’s known as the motte and bailey style, the motte part being a keep that sits on top of a mound and the bailey part being an enclosed courtyard.
 Lewes is unusual in that it had two mottes.